Kuwait City, Kuwait

 When we asked people what advice they would give someone preparing to move to Kuwait City, they said:

 "Expats moving to Kuwait City should be aware of the strict Islamic culture and customs, which may require adjustments in their lifestyle and behavior.
 It is important to dress modestly, especially for women, and public displays of affection are generally frowned upon.
 The official language is Arabic, but English is widely spoken and understood.
 However, learning some basic Arabic phrases can be helpful in daily interactions.
 Kuwait City has a hot and arid climate, with extremely high temperatures during the summer months.
 Expats should be prepared for this and take necessary precautions, such as staying hydrated and avoiding outdoor activities during peak heat hours.
 The cost of living in Kuwait City can be high, particularly for housing and schooling.
 Expats should research and budget accordingly, taking into consideration that many employers offer housing allowances and other benefits as part of their employment packages.
 Healthcare facilities in Kuwait City are generally of a high standard, but expats should ensure they have comprehensive health insurance to cover any medical expenses.
 It is also important to note that some medications may not be available in Kuwait, so expats should check in advance and bring a sufficient supply if necessary.
 Driving in Kuwait City can be challenging due to heavy traffic and aggressive driving habits.
 Expats should familiarize themselves with local traffic laws and consider obtaining an international driving permit before moving.
 Kuwait City offers a range of leisure activities, including shopping malls, restaurants, and cultural attractions.
 However, alcohol is strictly prohibited in Kuwait, and there are limited options for nightlife.
 Expats should be aware of the sponsorship system in Kuwait, which requires a local sponsor for obtaining a residence visa and other legal matters.
 This can sometimes lead to complications and delays, so it is important to be patient and well-informed about the process.
 Finally, it is essential for expats to respect and abide by Kuwaiti laws and regulations, as penalties can be severe for violations.
-This includes respecting local customs and traditions, as well as adhering to laws related to employment, residency, and other aspects of life in Kuwait City," said one expat in Kuwait City.
+This includes respecting local customs and traditions, as well as adhering to laws related to employment, residency, and other aspects of life in Kuwait City," explained one expat living in Kuwait City, Kuwait.

 How do I find a place to live in Kuwait City?